gsquire/zig-play/README.md

 If your code doesn't build within 10 seconds, the server will quit your request.

-> Why does the page look so bad?

-I'm clearly more of a server-side programmer.
-Any styling changes are very much appreciated!

 > Why am I getting rate-limited?

 You're allowed five compilations per minute which I think is fairly generous.